ir33k/gmi100/README.md

 establishing connection.
 I would not be able to figured it out by myself.
 All thanks to source code of project [gplaces][2].
 And yes, it's 5 am.

-### 2023.07.13 Thu 05:31

-I like how by printing response header and whole links user can see more information about the page that would be normally hidden.
-In case of links.
-Usually when there is a link description then the link itself is hidden.
-When you have graphical interface then you can show it on hover or something like that, sure.
-But in case of this simple program it's just better to display it as it is.
-Whole link tells you about protocol of page you navigate to and about file it opens.
-Is it a image, or CGI script etc.  In case of response header.
-It makes sense to show it as this simple client does nothing to most of the response codes.
-That way you can see what is going on when you get something else than "20".

 [0]: https://www.openssl.org/